 The role of Stakeholders' Relationship Committee is as follows:

-1. considering and resolving the grievances of shareholders of the Company with respect to transfer of shares, non-receipt of annual report, non-receipt of declared dividend, etc;
+• consider and resolve the grievances of shareholders of the Company with respect to transfer of shares, non-receipt of annual report, non-receipt of declared dividend, etc;

-4. providing guidance and making recommendations to improve investor service levels for the investors.
+• provide guidance and make recommendations to improve investor service levels for the investors.

 Corporate Social Responsibility Committee